 Being able to know your energy flow: where it comes from, where it goes, and what you can do to manage it.

-Adopting a more constructive way to view your own world and expanding your horizons.
+Adopting a more constructive way to view your own world and expand your horizons.

 Finding your own voice by becoming self-reliant and confident in creating and accepting opportunities.

-In order to determine the validity of these traits, I interviewed three successful female leaders who represent a different career stage in a typical organization structure:
+In order to determine the validity of these traits, I interviewed three successful female leaders at different career stages:

 Through the interviews, I was able to identify the following traits among my interviewees: